NahomAzmach/Bond-Identifier/README.md

 Using a BST provides O(log n) lookup time on average.
 A hash table is used at the same time for constant time access.

-# Key Lessons for me
+# Key Lessons for me / challenges
 ---
 &emsp;• Implementing a BST with insert and lookup functions<br>
-&emsp;• Traversing a BST recursively to find target nodes<br>
+&emsp;• Handling the insertion of overlapping frequency ranges in the BST.<br>
-&emsp; • Writing clean by separating tree and node implementations because at first, I tried to&emsp;implement this all under one class. <br>
+&emsp;• Writing clean by separating tree and node implementations because at first, I tried to implement this all under one class. <br>